 • Gastrointestinal toxicity: Nausea and vomiting (usually mild to moderate) may commonly occur.

 • Pulmonary toxicity: Pneumonitis (including some fatalities) has occurred rarely.
 Interrupt treatment for new or worsening respiratory symptoms such as cough, dyspnea, fever, wheezing, or radiologic abnormalities; evaluate promptly.
 Discontinue treatment if pneumonitis is confirmed.

-• Secondary malignancy: Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) has been reported (rarely) in a clinical trial of patients with deleterious or suspected deleterious germline BRCA-mutated advanced cancers receiving olaparib monotherapy.
+• Secondary malignancy: Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) have been reported (rarely) in a clinical trial of patients with deleterious or suspected deleterious germline BRCA-mutated advanced cancers receiving olaparib monotherapy.
 Most MDS/AML cases were fatal.
-The duration of therapy prior to development of the secondary cancers ranged from less than 6 months to greater than 2 years; all patients had received prior chemotherapy with platinum agents and/or other DNA-damaging medications.
+The duration of therapy prior to development of the secondary cancers ranged from less than 6 months to greater than 2 years; all patients had received prior chemotherapy with platinum agents and/or other DNA-damaging medications, including radiation.
 If prolonged hematologic toxicity occurs and blood counts do not recover to ≤ grade 1 after 4 weeks, further evaluation (including bone marrow and cytogenetic analyses) is necessary.
 If MDS/AML is confirmed, discontinue therapy.

 Concurrent drug therapy issues: